Hey everyone.... I hope you are making the most of your summer, or whatever season it is where you are in the world.

 Joseph donated two sewing machines.

 Jayne Lomax(left) donated $200 toward buying fabric for making hammocks in Uganda which will be given to orphans.
 Instead of giving gifts this Christmas, Jayne gave cards with photos and information about Stitch Uganda, stating that she was giving hammocks to homeless children on their behave.
 When we make the hammocks and give them to the kids in the spring, I'll send photos back to Jayne, who will forward them to her friends and realitives.
-Patricia Aubin bought a silk blouse from the collection Danny the Traveling Piano Man donated, which I shipped off to her in BC to give as a Christmas gift.

 Steve at Cyber Solutions recovered all the information off my computer, including my photos from Uganda, which could have been lost when I put my laptop on a large speaker at the Evolve music festival, which ruined the hardrive.